Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Rooms can differ not only in shape but also in the rules for their placement relative to each other.

-For example, it may be necessary to always place a guard room before the treasury, or to generate a large threasury room with connected small dead-end rooms.
+For example, it may be necessary always to place a guard room before the treasury or generate a large treasury room with connected small dead-end rooms.

 ### Abstracting from the cell field